liggiorgio/ar-collaborative/README.md

 To add the **AR Collaborative** library to a new or existing AR project, download and move *Assets/**ARC*** into your own Assets folder.

-You can find extensive usage information for every Component and class in the Wiki.
+You can find extensive usage information for every Component and class in the [dedicated wiki](https://github.com/liggiorgio/ar-collaborative/wiki).

 ## Sample projects